isauraAlmar/Personal/README.md

 #### Cassandra:
 Apache Cassandra is open source, distributed data storage system that differs sharply from relational database management systems.

+Cassandra is a NoSQL usin  Column Store model.

 ##### The History of Cassandra

 Cassandra first started as an incubation project at Apache in January of 2009.
 Shortly thereafter, the committers, led by Apache Cassandra Project Chair Jonathan Ellis, re-leased version 0.3 of Cassandra, and have steadily made minor releases since that time.

-Though as of this writing it has not yet reached a 1.0 release, Cassandra is being used in production by some of the biggest properties on the Web, including Facebook,Twitter, Cisco, Rackspace, Digg, Cloudkick, Reddit, and more.
+Though as of this writing it has not yet reached a 1.0 release, Cassandra is being used in production by some of the biggest properties on the Web, including Facebook,Twitter, Cisco, Rackspace, Digg, Cloudkick, Reddit, and more. \[book]

 Releases after graduation include: